Frequently Asked Questions About Orientation for First-Year Students

 All Admissions, Student Financial Services, and Health Services paperwork/forms must be submitted by Aug.
 31 for September attendees to qualify for scholarship.

 Scholarships will be available for student use by Winter Quarter.
 All scholarships are awarded according to La Sierra University packaging guidelines and U.S. Dept. of Education Title IV regulations, which may result in adjustments in your original financial aid offer.

 The cost of Student and Parent Orientation is included in the Intro-to-College Freshman fee and will appear on the Fall Quarter financial statement.
 Transfer orientation fees are also assessed as part of the Fall Quarter financial statement.

 12. What should I do before attending Summer Orientation?

 - Mail high school official transcripts & official AP, IB, TOEFL, or IELTS scores to Admissions

-- Transfer students- Mail official transcripts mailed directly from each college you have attended.
+- Transfer students- Request official transcripts be mailed directly from each college you have attended.

 - Complete FAFSA and all other financial documentation for Student Financial Services

 - Take placement exams: firstname.lastname@example.org or call (951) 785-2453